-Now let’s say at this very moment I’m successfully in the middle of focussing on something:
+Let’s say, at this very moment, I’m successfully in the middle of focussing on something.

-But soon, an off-topic idea jumps out (or in) and tries to drag my attention away from the centre of my mindlessing.
+But soon, an off-topic idea jumps out (or in front) and tries to drag my attention away from the centre of my mindlessing.

-In my response, if I look long enough or take to it seriously, engage, I submit, and a tear rips open along the focal border.
+In my response, if I look long enough or take to it seriously, engage fully in it, then I submit and a tear rips open along the focal border.

-Next, if I continue with this trend, all of its buddy’s will follow, and I’ll exit my focus earlier than expected.
+Next, if I continue with this trend all of its buddies will follow, and I’ll exit my focus earlier than expected.

-Yes, I might hold the position for a short while with the aid of Positive Reinforcement to give myself a boost back, before it’s too late.
-But rest assured, soon, I’ll be inundated with mixed thinking; I’ll be on my way out.
+Yes, I might hold the position for a short while with the aid of Positive Reinforcement to give myself a boost before it’s too late.
+But rest assured, soon I’ll be inundated with mixed thinking and on my way out.

-And even though I still might consider myself as focussing on the task at hand, the reality is, I’m not giving it my all; my best.
+And even if I still consider myself as being focused on the task at hand, the reality is, I’m not giving it my all or best.

 For once, I had a REAL CHANCE to stay focussed and reach my goal.
-Only after stepping back and noticing this, could I devalue these incoming stories and not get so distracted since I’d now see that the overall activity ultimately led to my departure from the task.
+Only after stepping back and noticing these interferences could I devalue the stories and not get so distracted since I’d now see that the overall activity ultimately led to my departure from the task.
 Otherwise, my habits and comforts stayed on and ruled.

-Plus, once the negatives overwhelmed, which usually didn’t take long, this also left a nasty taste in my mouth for next time.
+Plus, once the negatives overwhelmed my zone, which usually didn’t take long, this also left a nasty taste in my mouth for next time.
 You see, now I have no desire to return because a negative remembrance causes resistance and keeps me away!